choppedcode/vscode-tasks-and-contexts/README.md

 Create new tasks by clicking on the 'Add' button in the Tasks view.

 ### Switch tasks
 Simply click on a task to activate it.
-This will close all editors.
+This will close all editors associated with the previous task and open the ones associated with the newly selected one.

 ### Delete tasks
 Click on the delete icon when selecting or hovering over a task.